-Scott Hall-North is a traditional, single-sex rooms by neighbor residence hall offering a variety of room types ranging from singles to quads.
+Scott Hall-North, a co-ed residence hall, offers a variety of room types ranging from singles to quads.
 Residents of Scott-North also have access to the large main floor lounge of the Scott Hall Complex where they can shoot pool and play board games with friends and do group study sessions.

 Scott-North is part of the Scott Hall Complex, which also includes Scott-South and Scott-West.
 The Scott Hall complex, located on Main Street across from the UMF Admissions Office, is UMF’s largest residence hall, an expansive 3-story building.

 The lower level of Scott-North has a large laundry room and a full kitchen.

 Although Scott-North is typically co-ed by neighbor, the University allows for students to opt for gender inclusive placements in this hall.